 But food for bikepacking, traditionally defined as more about remoteness, camping, and dirt or gravel, is a trickier puzzle to solve than food for bike touring, which I’ll loosely define as involving more towns, motels, and pavement (and thus, of course, more grocery stores and restaurants).
 The space constraints of a bikepacking bag setup, compared to rack and panniers, don’t help either.

 So, I’ll be talking about bikepacking food from here on out.
-But if you tour in the US, especially in less populated areas, I think you’ll find a lot of this applies equally well.
+But if you tour in the US, especially in less populated areas, a lot of this applies to you too.

 What to Consider When Planning Your Food